 - Make sure you find help with enterprise key management, encryption, data masking and tokens as appropriate.

-It’s safe to say that you probably cannot stop a persistent attack.
+It’s safe to say that you probably cannot stop a persistent business cyber security attack.
 It’s likely your systems will be penetrated: we have to live with that.
 However, what we can do is to ensure but even if access to critical systems occur, sensitive information should be protected in such a way that little can be done with it.
 What you want is a situation where stored data cannot be accessed without huge investment in resources and time.
 It’s the same as upping your home security.
 No one can prevent a determined criminal but you can make them feel the risk outweighs the gain and time required.

-The other important aspect to the cyber security debate is how well prepared your staff are not to betray you.
+The other important aspect to the business cyber security debate is how well prepared your staff are not to betray you.
 This sounds dramatic but you can spend significant money on security systems but if a member of staff succumbs to spear phishing or distributed denial of service campaign, then your whole system can be compromised.
 Are your staff equipped to deal with this potential before they make an error?
 Are they still keeping sensitive passwords in a desktop file named Passwords? #justsaying.

 Read this article about how to identify and avoid pfishing scams here.